ARMmbed/mbed-os-5-docs/docs/debugging-testing/testing/testing_greentea.md

 ### Test code structure

-You can run tests throughout Mbed OS and for your project's code.
+Greentea tests can be created anywhere in the Mbed OS directory structure or in your project's code.
 They are located under a special directory called `TESTS`.
+By convention, greentea tests for a specific Mbed OS library should be placed in a `TESTS` folder under that library.
+The `mbed-os/TESTS` folder is dedicated to integration or system tests.

 The fact that the code is located under this directory means that it is ignored when building applications and libraries.
 It is only used when building tests.
 This is important because all tests require a `main()` function, and building them with your application would cause multiple `main()` functions to be defined.